evidentlyai/evidently/docs/book/installation/install-evidently.md

 **Note**: Nbextension does not work on Windows.
 If you want to generate visual reports in Jupyter notebook on Windows, you need to use a different visualization method.

 {% hint style="info" %}
 **Visualizations on Windows**.
-When displaying Evidently Reports and Test Suites in Jupyter notebook, you will need to **explicitly specify the inline method**.
+When displaying Evidently Reports and Test Suites in Jupyter notebook, you will need to **explicitly specify the inline show method**.
 Consult [this section](../integrations/notebook-environments.md) for help.
 This is a new functionality with limited testing.
 If you face issues, you can get the output as a separate HTML file and view it in a browser.
 {% endhint %}